markmoxon/elite-source-code-nes/README.md

 ### Differences between the variants

-You can see the differences between the variants by searching the source code for `_PAL` (for features in the PAL release) or `_NTSC` (for features in the NTSC release).
-The main differences in the NTSC release compared to the PAL release are:
+You can see the differences between the variants by searching the source code for `_PAL` (for features in the PAL variant) or `_NTSC` (for features in the NTSC variant).
+The main differences in the NTSC variant compared to the PAL variant are:

 * The two versions count a different number of cycles in the NMI handler (7433 in the PAL version, 6797 in the NTSC version).